Guide to American Platinum Eagle Coins

 The American Platinum Eagle was first issued in 1997, as an extension of the American Eagle Bullion Program.
-The platinum coin was added to the existing offerings for the Gold and Silver Eagle coins previously introduced in 1986.
+The platinum coin was added to the existing offerings in gold and silver which had been previously introduced in 1986.
 The Platinum Eagle is the first and only investment grade platinum coin issued by the United States Mint.

-The reverse design of the bullion coins features a soaring Bald Eagle against a rising sun.
-This reverse was designed by Thomas D. Rodgers Sr. The inscriptions include “United States of America”, “.995 Platinum”, the denomination, and platinum content.
-From 1998 to date, the proof and collectible uncirculated versions of the coins have featured annually rotating reverse designs from various artists.
+The reverse design of the bullion coins features a soaring Bald eagle against a rising sun designed by Thomas D. Rodgers Sr. The inscriptions include “UNITED SATES OF AMERICA,” “.995 PLATINUM,” the denomination, and platinum content.
+From 1998 to date, numismatic versions of the coins have featured annually rotating reverse designs created by various artists.

 Four Different Denominations